List of contributors ix

 Preface xix

-Section I: Bioactive compounds from diverse plant microbial and marine sources1 Bioactive compounds from vegetable and fruit by-products 3
+Section I: Bioactive compounds from diverse plant microbial and marine sources

-B. De Ancos C. Colina-Coca D. Gonzalez-Pena and C.
+B. De Ancos C. Colina-Coca D. González-Pena and C.

-2 Bioactive compounds in fresh-cut fruits: Occurrence and
+2 Bioactive compounds in fresh-cut fruits: Occurrence and impact

-impact of processing and cold storage 37
+of processing and cold storage 37

-Maria Elida Pirovani Andrea Marcela Piagentini and Franco Van de
+María Elida Pirovani Andrea Marcela Piagentini and Franco Van de

 Velde